March 11, 2019

 Welcome to Landers, California, a remote outpost in the Mojave Desert where a white-domed time machine conceived by aliens lives on...

 In the Mojave Desert a couple of hours east of Los Angeles, a blinding white cupola rises from the arid landscape, glimmering like an opal against an empty blue sky.
 This is the Integratron, and I’m about to be sonically healed.

-Down a dusty road littered with tumbleweed, this spaceship-like dome was erected in the late 1950s and perfected over the next two decades into an acoustically perfect space – though the original aim of its creator George Van Tassel was to build a time-travel machine that could defy gravity and boost human longevity.
+Down a dusty road littered with tumbleweed, this spaceship-like dome was erected in the late 1950s.
+Over the next two decades it was perfected into an acoustically perfect space, though the original aim of its creator George Van Tassel was to build a time-travel machine that could defy gravity and boost human longevity.

 Former aviation engineer Van Tassel was a UFOlogist and ‘contactee’ who claimed to have been visited by beings from Venus in 1953.
 As the improbable story goes, an alien called Solgonda landed a spacecraft nearby at Giant Rock – a seven-storey boulder in the high desert – and invited George onboard.
 While inside, the telepathic Venusian divulged the secrets of how to build a structure capable of rejuvenating human cell tissue, and the seeds of the Integratron were sown.